No-cost energy saving tips

 - Fit radiator panels behind radiators that are on outside facing walls so that warmth is reflected back into the room instead of being absorbed by the walls – they are cheap and you can fit them yourself.

-- Already turned it down?
-Save even more by closing the doors to unused rooms, and moving any furniture in front of your radiators to let the heat escape.
+- Turn down your room thermostat by just one degree, when you’re not too cold inside.
+This can save around £75 a year.
+Already turned it down?
+Save even more by closing the doors to rooms and moving any furniture in front of your radiators away from blocking the heat.

-- When replacing your bulbs, buy energy-saving ones; in the long-run, these can save you 20% compared to the cost of traditional bulbs.
+- Use energy-saving light bulbs; in the long-run, these can save you 20% compared to the cost of traditional bulbs.

-- Turn off your appliances.
-If it is on standby, it is still using electricity.
+- Make sure all appliances are switched off when you go to bed or leave your home, leaving them on standby uses electriciity.
 Switching off appliances rather than putting them on standby can help cut up to £80 a year on your electricity bill.

 Reduce the amount of water you are using – in the kitchen